Sixdsn/tor-multiple-instances/README.md

 # tor-multiple-instances

 Lets you run multiple tor instances on one node.
-This allows you to run multiple relay in the same server as Tor is not multithreaded.
+This allows you to run multiple relays on the same server as Tor is not multithreaded.

-By setting multiple configurations files, you can run multiple tor instances on the same node.
+Just by setting multiple configuration files, you can run multiple tor instances on the same node.

-Need official source but it looks like Tor doesn't allow more than two instances per public IP.
+This needs official source but it looks like Tor doesn't allow more than two instances per public IP.

 ***